oktadev/okta-blog/_source/_posts/2020-06-15-sql-injection-in-php.md

 This technique seeks to retrieve information about the structure of the database using error messages returned by the database server.
 By using this technique, an attacker can retrieve valuable information about the database, such as if a given table exists in the database or not.

-For example, we could try exploiting this kind of attack via the new student form.
+For example, we could try exploiting this kind of attack via the new student form at `http://localhost:8080/manageStudent.php?action=insert`.
 We can introduce a student injecting SQL into the last field.
 First, we can try to find out if the tables 'marks' or 'teachers' exist in the database.
 To find out if the marks table exists, simply enter `Test'); select * from marks; --` in the Birth Date field.

 {% img blog/sql-injection-in-php/birth-date-injection.png alt:"A SQL injection string entered into the birth date field" width:"400" %}{: .center-image }